github/platform-samples/api/ruby/find-inactive-members/README.md

 ### Configure Octokit

 The `OCTOKIT_ACCESS_TOKEN` is required in order to see activities on private repositories.
-However the `OCTOKIT_API_ENDPOINT` isn't required if connecting to GitHub.com, but is required if connecting to a GitHub Enterprise instance.
+Also note that GitHub.com has an rate limit of 60 unauthenticated requests per hour, which this tool can easily exceed.
+Access tokens can be generated at https://github.com/settings/tokens.
+The `OCTOKIT_API_ENDPOINT` isn't required if connecting to GitHub.com, but is required if connecting to a GitHub Enterprise instance.

 ```shell
 export OCTOKIT_ACCESS_TOKEN=00000000000000000000000     # Required if looking for activity in private repositories.